 On Christmas Day in 1908, gold was discovered on Otter Creek, a tributary of the Iditarod River.
 Alaska’s last great gold rush would begin here, far into Alaska’s interior.
 Nome had already been established because of a previous gold rush, but winter ice prevented maritime traffic for the majority of the year.
 The only ice free port established at this time was in Seward, a far cry from both Iditarod and Nome.
 Miners and entrepreneurs were already demanding that the government establish a trail for mail and safe passage.
 Colonel Walter L. Goodwin and the Alaska Road Commission began work on the trail in 1908, and concluded in 1911.
 Because expansive river systems allowed access to the Iditarod region in summer months, the trail system was primarily used in winter.
 The majority of travelers did not complete the entire Seward to Nome route, but rather made their destination the gold rich fields of the Iditarod district, thus the Seward-Nome route became known as the Iditarod Trail.

 Dog mushing on the Iditarod Trail was nearing its end by the time Nome had its diphtheria outbreak.
 Aviation was in its infancy and was quickly becoming the primary means of bush travel.
 Because of weather conditions, the mushers that remained from the gold era were summoned to complete the relay that would be known as the 1925 Serum run.
-This was the last great moment for dog mushing, and would be the inspiration for the Iditarod Sled Dog Race begun in 1973.
+This was the last great moment for dog mushing for several decades.
+When the Iditarod Sled Dog Race began in 1973, as an effort to commemorate and promote dog mushing on the Iditarod gold trail, the serum run was also remembered as part of that history.
 While the original serum run was run from Nenana to Nome, the current race format follows most of the historical trail as mapped by Colonel Goodwin, thus combining the excitement of sled dog racing with the historical past.

 The Iditarod National Historic Trail is Established